-2.7 Business Permits
+2.8 Business Permits

-- 2.7.1 Business permits are available to those employed at premises located within the boundary of a CPZ.
-A letter from the company is required to confirm employment. - 2.7.2 Business permits can be used in Slaithwaite Road Car Park and Clarendon Rise Car Park.
-Business permits are not valid for use in resident only parking bays or bays designated for specific use, such as disabled parking bays. - 2.7.3 Business permits can be purchased for six or twelve months.
+- 2.8.1 Business permits are available to those employed at premises located within the boundary of a CPZ.
+A letter from the company is required to confirm employment. - 2.8.2 Business permits can be used in Slaithwaite Road Car Park and Clarendon Rise Car Park.
+Business permits are not valid for use in resident only parking bays or bays designated for specific use, such as disabled parking bays.

+- 2.8.3 Business permits can be purchased for six or twelve months.
 Business parking permits will be sold for Lewisham Council car parks only on a monthly pro-rata rate.
 Permit charges vary depending on the emissions level of the vehicle.
-A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards (Euro VI standards or higher). - 2.7.4 Nationally-registered charities, who are in receipt of a Lewisham Council grant, will be eligible for a concession to the business permit rate (a charity permit see section 2.10).
-The charity will be able to purchase a business permit at the resident permit rate provided the vehicle(s) is registered to the Charity and that the Charity's operating business is located within the boundary of a CPZ. - 2.7.5 Staff permits are a specific type of business permit available to Lewisham Council staff at the standard business permit rates.
-These may only be used in the Laurence House and Holbeach Road car parks.
+A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards (Euro VI standards or higher). - 2.8.4 Nationally-registered charities, who are in receipt of a Lewisham Council grant, will be eligible for a concession to the business permit rate (a charity permit see section 2.10).
+The charity will be able to purchase a business permit at the resident permit rate provided the vehicle(s) is registered to the Charity and that the Charity's operating business is located within the boundary of a CPZ. - 2.8.5 Staff permits are a specific type of business permit available to Lewisham Council staff at the standard business permit rates.
+These may only be used in the Laurence House and Holbeach Road car parks. - 2.8.6 For more information, please visit our website.

-2.8 Resident Visitor Vouchers
+2.9 Resident Visitor Vouchers

-- 2.8.1 Visitor vouchers are available for purchase to residents who live within the boundary of a CPZ.
-Permits may not be available for residents of new developments in line with the Council's planning policy (see CPZ scheme rules in section 2.2). - 2.8.2 Visitor vouchers for residents can be used in designated resident parking bays or in dual purpose parking bays where specified.
-They are not valid for use in Business only parking bays or bays designated for specific use such as disabled parking bays.

-- 2.8.3 Visitor vouchers can be purchased online in blocks of 10, these will be virtual permits and the resident will call off their permits as they require them. - 2.8.4 There is no purchase limit on the number of visitor vouchers issued per household per vear.
+- 2.9.1 Visitor vouchers are available for purchase to residents who live within the boundary of a CPZ. - 2.9.2 Visitor vouchers for residents can be used in designated resident parking bays or in dual purpose parking bays where specified.
+They are not valid for use in Business only parking bays or bays designated for specific use such as disabled parking bays. - 2.9.3 Visitor vouchers can be purchased online in blocks of 10, these will be virtual permits and the resident will call off their permits as they require them. - 2.9.4 There is no purchase limit on the number of visitor vouchers issued per household per year.